 Finally, the edges of the skin are sewn together with sutures below the skin surface and sealed with Dermabond (a type of skin glue), followed by a sterile bandage.
-The patient is then taken to the recovery room to ensure that the patient is medically stable and comfortable before discharge to the floor or home depending on your individual surgical plan (be sure to discuss your surgeon their protocol for discharge).
+The patient is then taken to the recovery room to ensure that the patient is medically stable and comfortable before discharge to the floor or home depending on your individual surgical plan (be sure to discuss with your surgeon).